31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 If you want to take your firepit experience to the next level, consider a modern firepit table.
 You and your family can gather around the table to dine and converse, watching the flames dance as you sit back on your outdoor sofa.
 A firepit table not only provides warmth but also serves as a place for cosy outdoor gatherings.
 For even more firepit inspiration, check out our list of garden firepit ideas.

-17. Decorate with pumpkins and gourds
+17. Decorate with pumpkins, gourds and seasonal accessories

+Looking for autumn garden ideas you can easily change?
+Use pumpkins, gourds, and other seasonal vegetables as decorative pieces in your garden.
+They quickly add a festive touch and seasonal charm to your outdoor space.
 Autumn wreaths, dried flowers and planters add some extra autumnal touches to your garden, helping you get into the season and have fun with your outdoor space too.
 Seasonal decor is one of the easiest and quickest ways to change the feel of your garden.

-18. Add heaters
+18. Add heaters for chilly evenings

-Höfats MOON 45 Fire Bowl with Low Stand - £289
+Höfats MOON 45 Fire Bowl with High Stand - £329.00

 Heaters are a must if you want to enjoy time outside in your autumn garden.
 Nights can get chilly as the evenings get darker and the weather moves towards winter.